by Carjamin Scott on March 25, 2019, at 10:05 p.m. CST

 I had the pleasure of attending a lecture featuring politician, author, and attorney Stacey Abrams.
 Abrams is best known for a complicated loss to the Governor’s race in Georgia where incumbent, Brian Kemp was accused of manipulating the votes since he served as Secretary of State during the race with Abrams.
 The Secretary of State position gave him oversight of the election of which he was a candidate.

 Abrams, began the lecture saying, “I am here because I am not the Governor of Georgia.”
-Unlike most candidates, Abrams was contracted to write a book about the campaign while campaigning.
+Abrams, felt compelled to write a book about the campaign while campaigning.
 Her book, ‘Lead from the Outside’ is a memoir on how to get power, access to resources, and overcome failure.

 Abrams said, “People like us, (outsiders) are afraid of opportunity because we don’t want to mess it up.
 When we mess up, we fear that there is no recovery because we are so limited in many spaces.
 Oftentimes we are unwillingly representing an entire culture and community which brings upon unwanted pressure.”

 When Abrams told her family and friends that she wanted to run for the Governor seat she faced criticism.
 “I can’t invest in you because I don’t believe in you enough,” some alluded.
 “You’re qualified Stacey, but do you realize that you are a woman and you are black?” others said to her.

 Abrams still ran and although her loss was controversial, she said, “My moment of darkness wasn’t for me.
 My book, ‘Lead from the Outside’ is important because that’s where a lot of folks are.”